-In summary, most existing methods directly map the visual features to emotional or auxiliary labels, which is difficult to bridge the affective gap.
+In summary, most existing methods directly map visual features to emotional or auxiliary labels, which does not effectively bridge the affective gap.
 In contrast, this paper presents a multi-stage approach that divides the affective gap into three parts with the help of emotion and auxiliary labels, thus reducing learning difficulty and enhancing features.

 Image Emotion Regression

-Image emotion regression which predicts dimensional emotions is more challenging than classification.
-The images belonging to the same emotion category may greatly differ in continuous space, like valence-arousal (Schlosberg 1954).
+Image emotion regression, which predicts dimensional emotions, presents a greater challenge than classification.
+Images belonging to the same emotion category may differ in continuous space, like valence-arousal (Schlosberg 1954).
 A common practice is to transfer the image emotion classification model to regression by replacing the classifier with a regression layer, such as the emotion classification models SentiBank (Borth, Ji, et al. 2013), ResNet-101 (He et al. 2016), FT ResNet-101 (You et al. 2016), SentiNet-A (Song et al. 2018), and WSCNet (Yang et al. 2018).
-However, due to the need to map each image to a specific value in a high-dimensional continuous space, the expansion of the prediction space makes it difficult to distinguish the features extracted by these deep models.
+However, each image must be mapped to a specific value in a high-dimensional continuous space, so the expansion of the prediction space makes it difficult to distinguish the features extracted by these deep models.
 Zhao et al. (Zhao et al. 2019) proposed the deep model PDANet for image emotion regression.
 They applied the attention mechanism on the spatial and channel-wise levels of the deep CNN feature maps to learn the emotional feature.
-Compared to directly using deep networks for emotion regression, PDANet has achieved promising performance.
-This indicates that the emotion regression task requires more refined image features, thus exhibiting better discriminative power in high-dimensional continuous emotional space.
-However, mapping image features directly to continuous emotional scores still faces challenges of the affective gap.
-On the contrary, the proposed multi-stage perception network employs attention mechanisms at each stage to extract fine-grained features, providing a more powerful feature representation for addressing the affective gap in the continuous emotional space.
+PDANet has performed well on emotion regression compared to deep networks for emotion regression.
+The emotion regression task requires more refined image features, thus exhibiting better discriminative power in high-dimensional continuous emotional space.
+However, directly mapping image features to continuous emotional scores does not circumvent the affective gap.
+The proposed multi-stage perception network employs attention mechanisms at each stage to extract fine-grained features, providing a more powerful feature representation for addressing the affective gap in the continuous emotional space.

 Image Emotion Distribution Learning

 Existing works on image emotion classification or regression typically treat the exploration of emotions in images as a single-label prediction task.
 However, this approach struggles to accurately capture the nuances and utility of each individual label.
-To overcome this limitation, several methods have turned to label distribution learning (LDL) to describe the emotions associated with an image.
-The strategies employed for LDL can be categorized into four groups: problem transformation, algorithm adaptation, specialized algorithms (Geng 2016), and deep models.
+To overcome this, several methods have turned to label distribution learning (LDL) to describe the emotions associated with an image.
+Strategies employed for LDL can be categorized into four groups: problem transformation, algorithm adaptation, specialized algorithms (Geng 2016), and deep models.
 The first strategy, problem transformation, involves converting the LDL problem into existing learning paradigms.
 For instance, the problem transformation support vector machine (PT-SVM) and problem transformation naive Bayes (PT-Bayes) utilize SVM and naive Bayes, respectively, to predict the emotion labels.
 The second strategy, algorithm adaptation, aims to adapt existing algorithms to address the specific problem.
 Examples include the algorithm adaptation k-nearest neighbor (AA-kNN) and algorithm adaptation back propagation network (AA-BP).
-The third strategy involves designing specialized algorithms for label distribution learning.
-Geng et al. (Geng, Yin, and Zhou 2013) proposed the specialized algorithm improved iterative scaling (SA-IIS) and specialized algorithm quasi-Newton method (SA-BFGS) for label distribution learning.
+The third strategy designs specialized algorithms for label distribution learning.
+Geng et al. (Geng, Yin, and Zhou 2013) proposed the specialized algorithm improved iterative scaling (SA-IIS) and specialized algorithm quasi-Newton methods (SA-BFGS) for label distribution learning.
+The fourth strategy involves deep learning.